 The Adult Education program offers, at no cost, GED instruction in both English and Spanish languages.
 Basic skill instruction is also offered in Reading, Writing and Math at no cost.
 The GED credential - whether called a diploma or certificate - is the most widely accepted and respected high school equivalency credential.

 This online course is for students who want to prepare for the GED Exam using instruction through the Internet.
 Students must be self disciplined, have competent computer skills, access to the Internet and an e-mail address.
-Students are required to first pre-register and then attend one 3-hour enrollment session with the instructor.
+Students must register and test prior to attending an orientation session with the instructor.
 Students must read at a 9th grade or higher level to enroll in this class.
-Classes will begin again in the Spring.CLICK HERE FOR MORE INFORMATION

 * Are you interested in a condensed learning option?